 –Sir Fazle Abed, BRAC Founder and Chairperson–

-BRAC believes that no one should suffer from extreme hunger.
-Worldwide, up to a billion people struggle with this and as the world’s population continues to grow, increasing pressure is being placed upon natural resources and the land.
-Food security is a complex and evolving challenge, and one that can only be addressed through multifaceted development initiatives – at scale.
+BRAC believes that no one should suffer from malnutrition.
+Food security is a complex and evolving challenge, and one that can only be addressed through multifaceted development initiatives that operate at scale.

 To achieve transformative change in rural agriculture communities, a holistic approach to livelihoods improvement is necessary, focusing not just on economic change, but on health, resilience, and inclusiveness as well.
 Through its programs, BRAC strengthens pro-poor agricultural market systems, increases resilience to climate change, fortifies nutritional outcomes, and improves the livelihoods of rural women and youth.
 This approach elevates farmers and their families out of hunger and into secure, sustainable livelihoods built on local agriculture and livestock solutions.